Posey's key pinch hit helps Giants beat Indians

-SAN FRANCISCO -- Pinch-hitter Buster Posey laced a two-strike, two-run double with two outs in the eighth inning Wednesday afternoon, capping a three-run uprising that delivered the San Francisco Giants a 5-4 victory over the Cleveland Indians.
+Posey pinch-hit a two-strike, two-run double with two outs in the eighth inning, capping a three-run uprising that delivered the Giants a 5-4 victory over the Cleveland Indians.

-A second straight win over the American League Central leaders gave the Giants their first interleague-series win of the season.
+"We haven't had a lot of special moments; you have to savor them when you have them," said Giants manager Bruce Bochy, whose club posted a second straight win over the American League Central leaders to claim their first interleague series win of the season.
+"Great game today.
+These last two games (were) the kind of magic we used to have, so it's good we re-created that."

 The Indians, meanwhile, dropped their sixth straight interleague series and fell to 4-13 against National League competition this season.

+"We need something to happen," said Indians first baseman Carlos Santana, whose error opened the floodgates in the eighth and led the club's fifth loss in six games since the All-Star break.
+"We'll keep fighting.
+Everybody wants to win.
+Friday is a new day, a new series."

-The Giants trailed 4-2 before Brandon Belt drew a one-out walk from left-hander Boone Logan to ignite the game-winning rally.
+The Giants trailed 4-2 before Brandon Belt drew a one-out walk from left-hander Boone Logan to ignite the winning rally.

+Logan strained a lat during Belt's at-bat and was replaced by closer Bryan Shaw after completing the walk.

-After a single by Brandon Crawford, the Giants got within 4-3 against Indians closer Bryan Shaw when first baseman Carlos Santana allowed Conor Gillaspie's routine grounder to get through him for an error, scoring Belt.
+After a single by Brandon Crawford, the Giants got within 4-3 when Santana allowed Conor Gillaspie's routine grounder to get through him for an error, scoring Belt.

+"That happens in baseball," Santana said.
+"I made a mistake.
+I feel bad about it."

 Shaw then struck out Nick Hundley and got within one strike of retaining the lead before Posey lined a shot over the head of Indians left fielder Michael Brantley for a double that scored Crawford and Gillaspie for a 5-4 lead.